-The iPhone SE iOS 12.2 update is an important milestone update, but the latest version of iOS 12 causing problems for some iPhone SE owners.
-If you’re thinking about moving your iPhone SE to iOS 12.2, make sure you’re fully prepared for the move.
+The iPhone SE iOS 12.4 update is an important milestone upgrade, but the latest version of iOS 12 is causing problems for some iPhone SE owners.
+If you’re thinking about moving your iPhone SE to iOS 12.4, make sure you’re fully prepared for the move.

-We’ve been using the iPhone SE iOS 12.2 update for a short time and performance has mirrored the experience we saw on previous versions of iOS 12.
-We haven’t run into any significant problems, but those looking to upgrade still need to be careful.
+We’ve been using the iPhone SE iOS 12.4 update for a short time and performance has mirrored the experience we saw on previous versions of iOS 12.
+We haven’t run into any significant problems, but those thinking about upgrading still need to be careful.

 Our guide will also walk you through some essential tips, what you need to know if you want to jailbreak your iPhone SE, and what you can expect from Apple in the weeks ahead.

-If you're moving your iPhone SE from 12.1.4 to iOS 12.2 you can expect the installation to finish in 15 minutes or less.
+If you're moving your iPhone SE from 12.3.1 to iOS 12.4 you can expect the installation to finish in 10 minutes or so.

-If you're moving your iPhone SE from an older version of iOS like iOS 11.4.1, you can expect your download and installation to take a bit longer.
-That's because the features and fixes from updates you skipped are baked into your version of iOS 12.2.
+If you're moving your iPhone SE from an older version of iOS like iOS 12.2, you can expect your download and installation to take a bit longer.
+That's because the features and fixes from updates you skipped are baked into your version of the update.

-As for iOS 12.2's performance, here's what we've found so far.
+As for iOS 12.4's performance, here's what we've seen thus far.

 Animations and transitions are crisp, apps still open up faster than they did on iOS 11, and we haven't run into any lag when pulling up Control Center or pulling down our Notifications.
 We noticed occasional lag in those areas while on iOS 11.

-We haven't stumbled upon any weird battery drain during our short time with iOS 12.2.
-Battery life looks fine right now.
+We haven't stumbled upon any weird battery drain during our time with iOS 12.4.
+Battery life is fine right now.

 Wi-Fi and Bluetooth are both working normally and we haven't encountered any major problems with our core applications.